h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.
 The originating system can simply continue to increment the Token value without taking any special action in that situation.

-Once a RADIUS response to a request has been received and there is no need to track the packet any longer, the Token value is reused only then the counter "wraps around" after 2^32 packets have been sent over one connection.
-This use of a counter will automatically ensure a long delay (i.e. 2^32 packets) between multiple uses of the same Token value.
+Once a RADIUS response to a request has been received and there is no need to track the packet any longer, the Token value can be reused.
+This reuse happens only when the counter "wraps around" after 2^32 packets have been sent over one connection.
+This method of managing the counter automatically ensures a long delay (i.e. 2^32 packets) between multiple uses of the same Token value.
 This large number of packets ensures that the only possible situation where there may be conflict is when a client sends billions of packets a second across one connection, or when a client sends billions of packets without receiving replies.
 We suggest that such situations are vanishingly rare.
-The best solution to those situations by limiting the number out outstanding packets over one connection to a number much lower than billions.
+The best solution to those situations would be to limit the number out outstanding packets over one connection to a number much lower than billions.

 If a RADIUS client has multiple independent subsystems which send packets to a server, each subsystem MAY open a new connection which is unique to that subsystem.
 There is no requirement that all packets go over one particular connection.
 That is, despite the use of a 32-bit Token field, RADIUS/1.1 clients are still permitted to open multiple source ports as discussed in {{RFC2865}} Section 2.5.